|WATER CONSERVATION STRATEGIC PLAN OBJECTIVES DASHBOARD|

 If you have any questions about the current water restrictions, please call the South Florida Water Management District hot line at 800.662.8876 or the City of Pompano Beach Customer Service Department at 954.786.4637.

-If you live in a single family or multi-family residence and you get your water from the City of Pompano Beach, you are eligible for a free plumbing retrofit kit.
+If you live in a single family or multi-family residence and you get your water from the City of Pompano Beach, you are eligible for a free plumbing retrofit kit that includes a low-flow showerhead, kitchen and bathroom faucet aerators and toilet leak detection tablets.
 Fill out this form to request yours today!
 If you have any questions, please call Molly Thistle at (954) 545-7015.

 Mobile Irrigation Lab

 The focus of this program is to promote water conservation by efficient irrigation use.
 The City of Pompano Beach participates in this program and is allowed to select six high water users per year (i.e., condominiums).
 Once a participant agrees to participate, Broward County irrigation specialists visit the site to see how the efficiency of the sprinkler system can be improved.
 There are no obligations, just recommendations for improvements.
 This program is completely free of charge.
 Please contact Molly Thistle at 954-545-7015, or Molly.Thistle@copbfl.com, if you are interested or have any questions.

 Residential Irrigation Rebates

 Ready to upgrade your home irrigation system?
 The City of Pompano Beach, in partnership with Broward County, is offering rebates for installation of EPA WaterSense-labeled smart irrigation controllers and pressure regulating spray bodies.
 Visit broward.org/irrigationrebate to apply, or view this flyer for more information.
 First come, first served!

 What is water conservation?
 Using water efficiently, to preserve water and avoid waste What are the benefits?
 Save money, Save water & energy, Save resources (Biscayne Aquifer, wellfields) and save the environment.